-This year, Northshore School District used the Naglieri Nonverbal Ability Test (NNAT3) as one of its screening tools.
+Northshore School District uses the Naglieri Nonverbal Ability Test (NNAT3) as one of its screening tools.
 Screeners are used to identify students with the potential for Highly Capable Program eligibility.
 Screening results will be communicated to schools and families in the late winter or early spring.

 What is the NNAT3?
 The NNAT3 is a measure of general ability.

 What level of the NNAT3 will be administered to my student?
 Level administered is determined by the student’s birth date.
 Therefore, students within any grade level classroom may receive different levels of the NNAT3.
 The date of birth is entered during a student’s account creation, and the NNAT3 platform generates the level presented to the student.

 My student is color-blind.
 Can they still take the NNAT3?
 If your student is color-blind, they may have difficulty completing the NNAT3.
 The NNAT3 is a non-verbal test, and each item uses various colored shapes.
 If your student cannot distinguish between colors, we will use a different screening measure.

 If I know my child's Naglieri Ability Index, how do I find their percentile rank?

 The official manual for the NNAT3 identifies the percentile ranks that correspond to each Naglieri Ability Index: NAI Table.
 (Link opens a PDF)

 How is the NNAT3 administered?
 The NNAT3 is administered on a laptop.
 Students take the test during the school day.
 Students are given 30 minutes to complete the test.
 Extended time is available for students with documented extended time accommodations.
 Proctors follow directions for administration in order to ensure district-wide consistency of administration.

 When is the NNAT3 typically administered?
 The department typically administers the NNAT3 each winter.